prplecake/aura-ghost/README.md

 # aura

 A very minimal theme for the [Ghost][ghost] publishing platform.
-Great inspiration comes from Drew DeVault's projects.
+Great inspiration comes from a brutalist  Drew DeVault's projects.

 **Live Demo: <https://jrgnsn.net>**